1.0 Purpose and Scope

 Tasks that involve direct patient contact may include (not an exhaustive list):

-providing clinical care or treatment of any kind;
+• providing clinical care or treatment of any kind

-assisting a patient to undertake activities of daily living such as eating, using the toilet or mobilising;
+• assisting a patient to undertake activities of daily living such as eating, using the toilet or mobilising

-any manual handling of patients.
+• any manual handling (transfer) of patients.

 Other tasks with risk of hepatitis B exposure in healthcare settings include:

-collecting, transporting, handling or processing of pathology samples;
+• collecting, transporting, handling or processing of pathology samples

-cleaning of spills that may contain blood or body substances of any kind;
+• cleaning of spills that may contain blood or body substances of any kind

-manual handling or transporting of deceased people;
+• manual handling or transporting of deceased people

-post mortem examination or autopsies;
+• post mortem examination or autopsies

-bed making and cleaning;
+• bed making and cleaning

-handling of soiled or contaminated linen;
+• handling of soiled or contaminated linen

-handling of clinical or laboratory waste or waste receptacles;
+• handling of clinical or laboratory waste or waste receptacles

-cleaning in a patient room, using cleaning, repairing or maintaining equipment, surfaces or other items used in clinical areas or laboratory setting.
+• using, cleaning, repairing or maintaining equipment surfaces or other items used in clinical areas or laboratory settings.

 Refer to section 4.2 for further detail regarding hepatitis B vaccination.